Homemade Coleslaw Dressing

 When Should I Dress my Coleslaw?

-Well, if you intend to serve it on the same day, you can add the dressing as soon as it’s ready.
-It’s preferred to let the cabbage and the dressing exchange the flavors for a couple of hours in the refrigerator, but if you want your salad to be very crispy, dress the salad at the most, half an hour before serving.
+Well, if you intend to serve it on the same day, you can add the homemade dressing as soon as it’s ready.
+It’s preferred to let the cabbage and the dressing exchange the flavors for a couple of hours in the refrigerator, but if you want your salad to be very crunchy, dress the salad at the most, half an hour before serving.

-Storage + Make Ahead
+Storage + Make Ahead Directions

 coleslaw in a bowl and tablescape